CenturyLinkCloud/PublicKB/WordPress/wordpress-git-installation.md

 ## <a name="debian"></a>Linux - Debian/Ubuntu Git Installation

-At a terminal run the following command:
+1. Open a terminal
+2. Run the following command to update your apt repository

+  `apt-get update`

+3. Run the following command to install the latest version of git

   `apt-get install git`

 ## <a name="redhat"></a>Linux - Redhat/Fedora Git Installation